zephyrproject-rtos/example-application/README.md

 - vscode cortex debugger integration
 - Auto format on save using clang-format

+# Configuring The Docker Environment
+The configureation files for this docker environment are in `/.devcontainer`.
+- ``devcontainer.json``: This is file is used by the vscode "Dev Containers" extension.
+    This file selects the docker-compose file you will be using as well as settings to use in the container and extensions to be installed into the container after the docker setup portion is complete.
+- ``docker-compose.yml``: This file points to the Dockerfile you are using and configures args for it.
+You can modify the USERNAME arg to configure the name of the default user in the dev container.
+It also contains a list of volumes to be bound to the container.
+- ``Dockerfile``: This contains all of the setup scripts to install all the dependencies for you dec container.
+This contains things like the zephyr-sdk version you are using.
+- ``west.yml``: This file is used to setup your zephyr environment and contains things like the zephyr version you are using and the modules you want installed.
+Note: if you make changes to this file in order for them to take affect you will likely have to do a clean rebuild of you dev container.
+To do this hit ctrl+shift+p then type/select "Dev Containers:
+    Rebuild Container Without Cache".
+This will take significantly longer than rebuilding with cache so try to do this as infrequently as possible.

+# Building The Docker Container
+To get started with your docker container simply clone this repository and open it in vscode.
+The make sure you have the "Dev Containers" vscode extension installed.
+Make sure you have docker and docker-compose installed (instructions for installing docker can be found here https://docs.docker.com/engine/install/ubuntu/).
+Once you have everything installed you will need to run the "Dev Container: Rebuild and Reopen in Container" task (you can do this by clicking on the blue box in the lower left corner of vscode and then selecting the appropriate task).

 # Zephyr Example Application

 This repository contains a Zephyr example application.
 The main purpose of this